You can raise a complaint directly to your lender without a Claims Management Company.

 These include; Pre-contractual disclosures, Conditional Fee Agreement, Key Facts & Summary and a Letter Of Authority.

-As a business, we charge a fee of 36% inclusive of VAT of the Total Redress Award we obtain in an offer from your lender.
+As a business, we charge a fee based on a percentage of the Total Redress Award we obtain in an offer from your lender.

 We aim to provide customers with realistic timescales when dealing with complaints with third parties.
 With this in mind, a lender has 56 days (8 weeks) to investigate a complaint in accordance with the Financial Conduct Authorities rules & regulations.